-Specifies the number of TCP keepalives that can be lost before the server's connection to the client is considered dead.
-A value of 0 uses the system default.
+Specifies the number of TCP keepalive messages that can be lost before the server's connection to the client is considered dead.
+A value of 0 (the default) selects the operating system's default.
 This parameter is supported only on systems that support

 TCP_KEEPCNT or an equivalent socket option; on other systems, it must be zero.
 In sessions connected via a Unix-domain socket, this parameter is ignored and always reads as zero.